Skip to main content

 Sunnyslope will continue to conduct quarterly testing and reporting of all our water sources for Cr VI.
 If any sources appear to have concentrations higher than the 10 ug/L MCL, Sunnyslope will create and submit a Compliance Plan to Division of Drinking Water.

-Sunnyslope will most likely utilize a blending treatment strategy at any wells that exceed the MCL.
+Due to the extreemly low concentrations of Cr VI withing the district, Sunnyslope will most likely continue to utilize a blending treatment strategy at any wells that exceed the MCL.
 This would require that water from a low Cr VI source is mixed with the water from the higher Cr VI well before it is pumped to customers through the water distribution system.
 Essentially, that treatment dilutes the Cr VI to below the MCL.
-Low Cr VI water sources include Sunnyslope's Well #11 and treated surface water from West Hills or Lessalt.